valu-digital/wp-graphql-offset-pagination/README.md

 -   numbered links to the "pages"

 You should not use this plugin if you can avoid it.
-The cursors in the wp-graphql core are faster and more efficient although this plugin shoudl perform comparatively to a traditional WordPress.
+The cursors in the wp-graphql core are faster and more efficient although this plugin should perform comparatively to a traditional WordPress pagination implementation.

 This plugin implements offset pagination for post object (build-in and custom ones), content nodes and user connections.
 PRs welcome for term connections.